bcrist/Zig-LC4k/readme.md

 # Lattice ispMach4000 CPLD configuration in Zig

 A library for creating configuration bitstreams for LC4k CPLDs, using Zig code.
-It allows for lower-level control and fewer annoying abstractions than Verilog/VHDL/ABEL based design toolchains, so you can tell the hardware to do exactly what you want, and get the most out of these constrained devices.
+It allows for lower-level control and fewer abstractions than a Verilog/VHDL/CUPL/ABEL based design toolchain would, so you can tell the hardware to do exactly what you want, and get the most out of these constrained devices.

-Uses reverse-engineered fuse maps from the [RE4k](https://github.com/bcrist/re4k) project.
+This project uses reverse-engineered fuse maps from the [RE4k](https://github.com/bcrist/re4k) project.
+When running tests or regenerating the device data files, it's assumed that this repo's checkout will be as a submodule of RE4k's checkout, but only this repo needs to be checked out to build CPLD configurations.

 ## Device List